Apply for a Challenge

 Thanks to a collaborative group of local foundations, we have a second round of funding that will be available to the winners who show the most promise in their pilot phase, allowing for more longevity and bigger impact from these resident-led projects in the 37404 area.

 If you are someone who lives, works, or plays in the 37404 area, we want to know how you think your neighborhood could be strengthened using common spaces.
 Applications are now closed.
-Winners will be announced by August 20th.
+Meet the winners.

 Dates to Remember

 July 1st - July 31st EXTENDED TO AUGUST 7